Open MRI

 At American Health Imaging, we’re here to support you on your health journey.
 Our team of technologists uses state-of-the-art technology to give you clear images and partner board-certified, subspecialized radiologists provide quality readings, ensuring you have the best information possible to make your healthcare decisions.

 We know you are busy.
-That’s why we provide convenient same-day and next-day appointments, as well as extended weekday and weekend hours at many locations to make sure you get the imaging you need, when you need it.
+That’s why we provide convenient same-day and next-day appointments, as well as extended weekday and weekend hours at many outpatient imaging locations to make sure you get the imaging you need, when you need it.

 Open MRI Frequently Asked Questions